 SMA patient groups and charities have lobbied the NHS to expand access to Spinraza and to speed up the review process, but the National Institute for Health and Care Excellence (NICE) took months to invite Spinraza’s manufacturer to submit the drug for appraisal.
 SMA patients’ health declines quickly without the treatment, making this slow burning authorisation process seem all the more cruel and heartless.
 This is not an issue of funding but of bureaucracy.

 And then there is, as always, the Brexit factor.
 The NHS needs European doctors and nurses, and even a ring-fenced tax will not be able to fill the gaps left by the qualified personnel leaving the country or refusing to come.

 The Lib Dem or Willetts plans may shore up one of the crumbling pillars of British health care, but the others still remain.

 Jo Simmons is a writer and consultant currently living in London.
 She tweets here.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.